qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

    :guilabel:`X coordinate`, :guilabel:`Y coordinate` and/or :guilabel:`Z value`.
 #.
 Then enter the target position in the box, either as a numeric value or
    an expression (using the |expression| :sup:`Expression dialog`)
 #.
+Use :guilabel:`Get Z value from project terrain` to set a Z value for selected vertices
+   from the project terrain.
+#.
 With the |vertexCoordinates| :sup:`Import Coordinates of the Selected Vertex`
    pressed, the X, Y and Z boxes are automatically filled with its coordinates whenever a single vertex is selected.
 A convenient and quick way to adjust